Night of the Pencils: Context

-Whatever the exact reason for the kidnappings and murders the junta was undoubtedly fearful of the Montoneros and others who orchestrated opposition to the military junta.
-Thus they sought to destroy any opposition including the UES, that supplied fighters to the ERP.
+On the whole, the victims were like thousands of other teens at the time who had become politically active after the fall of the Lanusse Dictatorship.

+At a 2006 event to mark the 30th anniversary, Emilce Molder, who was held and tortured for 2 years said that:

+"The ticket had been a motive of course to organize ourselves, but it happened in '75.
+It was too much before our arrests... the problem was that we were militant and that's what I associate our detention with.
+I was 17 years old and I couldn't defend myself against those charges [Illegal association, possession of weaponsand explosives].
+They closed the door on me and then yes, I imagined the worst.

+Regardless, as a group of young, left-wing, politically active students, the UES were suspected of having supplied fighters to the ERP.
 Colonel Ramón Camps, head of the Buenos Aires Provincial Police, and Director of Investigations Miguel Etchecolatz were tasked with eliminating the UES.

-The kidnappings
+Kidnappings

 On 16 and 17 September 1976, masked men raided homes under cover of darkness, taking students away to clandestine detention centres in what became known as the "Night of the Pencils".
-It concluded five days later when Camps' henchmen kidnapped student Pablo Diaz.
+It concluded five days later when Camps' henchmen kidnapped student Pablo Díaz.
 He was taken to a detention center in Arana, joining his fellow high school activists, where they were brutally tortured.

 At some point in late September, a large group of detainees which included the students was herded into two police vans.
 The convoy stopped at the Investigations Brigade of Bánfield headquarters, where a number of people were forced to get out.
 Díaz was among them.